 costed changes needed to operational services provided under TAP TSI governance.

-Stakeholders affected by the change will use this information to make individual studies of the impact on their own organisation from which they can contribute their input to the overall industry business case.
-This information is used by the change management service to provide the objective information needed for decision making and subsequent ratification in the TAP CCM.
+Stakeholders affected by the change will use this information to make individual studies of the impact on their own organisation from which they can contribute their input to the overall industry business case, subject to competition law and stakeholders’ individual policies on sharing sensitive business information.
+This information is used by the change management service to provide the objective information needed for decision making and subsequent submission to the ERA TAP CCM.

 For the rare cases of significant business process change, a migration project may be required in order to coordinate the change across all stakeholders.
 In this case, such a project will be managed by the change management service.
 Depending on the significance of the change, these projects will vary in size and scope, although in some cases they can be expected to last several years.
+The requirement for a change-related project shall be submitted to ERA TAP CCM Working Party as information relevant to its decision-making process.

 The change management service will encourage expert working group members to maintain links with other standards bodies where their scope covers rail passenger retail and operations in whatever form.